SuzannahW/Enron-Scandal/README.md

 This repository contains a number of files created as part of this project:

 1. Person_of_interest_classifier.py

 This file contains the python code used to initially load and clean the data (using the NumPy and pandas libraries) and then test a range of classifiers using the scikit-learn package.

 2. Enron Submission Free-Response Questions.html

 In this document I talk about data, explaining why I chose the features that I did to test the classifiers against, and the different results that I achieved with the different algorithms tested.

 3.  - feature_format.py
     - final_project_dataset.pkl
     - tester.py

-These files are helper files required to run Person_of_interest_classifier.py
+These are helper files required to run Person_of_interest_classifier.py